rbeauchamp12/covid-tracker/README.md

 # covid-tracker

-This COVID 19 tracker will be created using VUE.JS
+This COVID 19 tracker will be created using VUE.JS and Tailwind CSS.